Ancient Egyptian Hieroglyphs:

 Sacred to Khepri.
 Represents transformation and the eternal solar cycle.
 Carved scarab amulets were placed over the hearts of mummies for protection.

 In the Hall of Two Truths, the deceased’s heart was weighed against this feather.
-Scenes of this judgment fill the walls of many Valley of the Kings tombs.
+Scenes of this judgment fill many Valley of the Kings tomb walls.

 Carried by deities to signify control over chaos.
 Depicted throughout Luxor’s temple reliefs, held by gods offering power to the pharaoh.